qcope/HanoverFlipDotClock/README.md

 Code is written around the 96x16 (model #M023C) display.
 No attempt is made to work with other models.

+The code has a two dimensional array to represent the dots on the display.
+When required, the code generates a message, encoding this array, in the way that the Hanover display expects to see this information.
+The code keeps a copy of what it believes is currently on the display... if it is called again to display the same image (common in a clock) then it doesn't bother to waste the displays time with this communication.

 ## Acknowledgements